tactik8/kraken_backend_api_v3/README.md

     1. For each fields (key), the new data popint is compared to the reference record
     1. Best fields (keys) is kept
 1. Datapoint is saved to database
+1. Save new record (if changed)

+## Deleting data point
+1. Delete data point from database
+1. Retrieve all other data point for record
+1. Recompile all fields (keys) with data point list
-1. New record (if changed) is saved to database
+1. Save new record (if changed)